-And by generating a return on the \$12 billion worth of capital you have invested in the Co-op.
+And by generating a return on the \$12 billion worth of capital farmers and unit holders have invested in the Co-op.

 This last piece is central to the conversation on our strategy and the divestment of our consumer business.